Chart Color Schemes

 Mitcham was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Mitcham has high cultural diversity, with 34.3% of its population born overseas and 32.6% speaking a language other than English at home.
-Christianity is the main religion in Mitcham, comprising 41.8% of people.
-Judaism is overrepresented in Mitcham at 0.2%, compared to Greater Melbourne's 1.0%.
+Mitcham's population shows high cultural diversity, with 34.3% born overseas and 32.6% speaking a language other than English at home.
+Christianity is the predominant religion in Mitcham, accounting for 41.8%.
+Judaism, however, is overrepresented at 0.2%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity